kharrison7/learn-python-todos/README.md

 Use 'ctrl + d' to exit the python interpreter

-Current bug to fix occurs in views.py
+Current bug occurs in views.py